TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Exploration

-A common search strategy for trigger patterns is using the neuron-separation guidance: searching for triggers that activate neurons rarely used by clean inputs\mcite{trojannn}.
+{RQ$_3$:\,{\em Is the ``neuron-separation'' guidance effective?}} -- A common search strategy for trigger patterns is using the neuron-separation guidance: searching for triggers that activate neurons rarely used by clean inputs\mcite{trojannn}.
 Here, we validate this guidance by measuring the \nsr (\msec{sec:attack-metric}) of benign and trojan models before and after \fp, as shown in Table\mref{tab:jac-index}.

 Across all the cases, compared with its benign counterpart, the trojan model tends to have higher \nsr, while fine-tuning reduces \nsr significantly.
 More effective attacks (\mcf Figure\mref{tab:attack_summary}) tend to have higher \nsr (\meg, \imc).
 We thus conclude that the neuron-separation heuristic is in general valid.